 Any woman who has used IVF (In Vitro Fertilization) will have an opinion on this matter.
-Do you need to stay lying down after an embryo transfer?
+Do you need bed rest after an embryo transfer?
 And if so, for how long?
 Under what kind of conditions?
 Most of these opinions are given to us by our fertility doctor, whose individual ideas range and vary themselves in this ongoing debate.
 There is still no clear cut winner when it comes to the question of bed rest after IVF transfer.

 I just want to state the fact upfront, before I broach both sides of the argument: your freshly planted embryo WILL NOT FALL OUT.
 The female reproductive system is not designed that way.
 Once the little speck is in there, no matter how it got there, it stays.
 This by no means guarantees a baby, but that is one fear you absolutely do not need to worry yourself over.
 Ok here we go…

 Nay-saying doctors don’t believe there is any substantial proof that bed rest increases your chance of conception after IVF; not even by 1%.
 Confined to a bed and feeling useless when you are totally healthy can increase stress and nervousness, thus decreasing the chances of a friendly environment for the embryo to adhere to.
 These are the type of doctors who like their patients to stay active and believe in a more “energetic” pregnancy.
 One of the more suspicious mothers I spoke with informed me she believes that bed rest is just a way for the doctors to have an excuse if the embryo doesn’t take.
 An out, if you will.
 “Well you must have gone down some stairs or got up to pee too often.”
 I do want to note, that most clinics that say no bed rest is needed do still recommend taking it easy for the first 24hrs afterward and no heavy lifting, but this is just common sense for any such procedure.